riboseinc/digicert-cli/README.md

 #### Generate a new CSR

-Digicert gem usages a third party library to generate a CSR, and we have also included that in the CLI to make the `CSR` generation process simpler, so if we need to generate a new `CSR` then we can use the `generate` interface and pass the order id with the key file to generate the CSR
+Digicert gem usages a third party library to generate a CSR, and this CLI included that to simply the `CSR` generation, so if we need to generate a new `CSR` then we can use the `csr generate` command and pass the order id with a key file and it will generate a new CSR.

 ```sh
 $ digicert csr generate --oreder-id 12345 --key /path/to/the/key-file.key
 ```

-This interface also support custom details like `common-name` and `san`.
-We can pass those as `--common-name` and `--san` and it will automatically use it to generate the new `CSR`
+This command also supports custom details like `common-name` and `san`.
+We can pass those as `--common-name` and the `--san` and it will use those to generate the `CSR`

 ```sh
 $ digicert csr generate --common-name ribosetest.com --order-id 1234 \